Pacific Southwest Airlines Flight 182

-Both aircraft crashed into North Park, a San Diego neighborhood.
-PSA 182 struck just north of the intersection of Dwight and Nile streets, killing all 135 people aboard the aircraft and seven people on the ground in houses, including two children.
-The Cessna struck Polk Avenue between 32nd and Iowa streets, killing the two on board.
-Nine others on the ground were injured and twenty-two residences were destroyed or damaged by the impact and debris.
+Following their collision, both the Boeing and the Cessna crashed into North Park, a residential but urban uptown neighborhood located roughly three miles northeast of downtown San Diego.
+PSA 182 crashed just north of the intersection of Dwight and Nile Streets, killing all 135 people aboard the aircraft along with seven bystanders on the ground or residents in their homes, including two children.
+The Cessna struck Polk Avenue, between 32nd and Iowa Streets, killing the two pilots on board.
+Nine others on the ground were injured and a total of twenty-two residences were destroyed or damaged by the impact and debris.

-Crash
+Prelude

+The crash of Flight 182 was preceded by a near-tragedy almost ten years earlier (also involving Pacific Southwest Airlines), when, on January 15, 1969, a PSA Boeing 727-214 (N973PS) had collided with Cessna 182L (N42242) on ascent from San Francisco International Airport, bound for Ontario International Airport.
+The 727 continued on to Ontario and landed safely, while the Cessna suffered damage on the right wing and returned to San Francisco.